-Kent State’s Master’s in UXD program is designed for busy working professionals, with the following features:
+Kent State’s online Master’s in UXD program is designed for busy working professionals, with the following features:

 Once you are admitted to the program, your Admissions Advisor will craft your personalized degree plan, giving you a clear course sequence and path to graduation.